LukeDickerson19/RGB-Color-Pattern/README.md

 # Motivation:

 The purpose of this program was just out of curiousity to see if a rainbow would be created from the the overall color when its RGB values each fluctuated like a sine wave over time but were offset from each other (aka out of phase).
-The answer is yes, but red, green and blue are strongests, and yellow, orange, and violete are weaker.
+The answer is yes.
 After the rainbow was made, fluctuating the RGB ratios in other ways was experimented with to see what other color patterns could be made.

 ![results](https://github.com/PopeyedLocket/RGB-Color-Pattern/blob/master/images/rainbow_pattern_test2.png?raw=true "Other Patterns")